magenta-aps/osdatascanner/docs/management-commands.md

 ### `initial_setup`

-This command is used to set up an initial client, organization, and superuser.
+This command is used to set up an initial client, organization, and superadmin user.
 The client and organization can be given a name using `--client-name` and `--org-name` respectively, and if no name is given, they will take the name from `settings.NOTIFICATION_INSTITUTION`.
 The name of the user and corresponding account can be set with `--username`. "os" is the default value for username.